What Is Customer Relationship Management(CRM)

 Suppose someone gives you the following suggestions in a CRM consulting session:

-• You need to modernize your support services and consider a special software for it.
+- You need to modernize your support services and consider special software.

-• An automated telephone answering system can help meet some of the customer’s needs outside of office hours.
+- An automated telephone answering system can help meet customer needs outside of office hours.

-• With the use of sales support software, anyone who contacts your sales expert can instantly see his or her previous purchase records and have a more effective conversation.
+- With sales support software, anyone who contacts your sales expert can instantly see their previous purchase records and have a more effective conversation.

-This view of CRM is not wrong, but we can say it be “very limited” if not accompanied by a strategic view.
+This view of CRM is not wrong, but we can say it is “minimal” without a strategic view.

 Analytical CRM

 Analytically, customer relationship management (CRM) is a tool for intelligently analyzing customer data and information for strategic or operational purposes.
-Therefore, if customer information collects, or if processes perform automatically and software, the goal is to gather more customer information and help them make better decisions by analyzing them.
+Therefore, if customer information is collected or processes and software are performed automatically, the goal is to gather more customer information and help them make better decisions by analyzing it.

-If we want to use a more precise term, we must say that CRM in this case is a decision support system.
-For example, if managers decide to change the price of a product or run a customer segmentation project, they can refer to data collected from customers and, using common methods in data science, obtain valuable outputs and make better decisions.
+If we want to use a more precise term, we must say that CRM, in this case, is a decision support system.
+For example, suppose managers decide to change the price of a product or run a customer segmentation project.
+In that case, they can refer to customer data and, using standard methods in data science, obtain valuable outputs and make better decisions.

 CRM is different from creating a database for marketing

 In some companies, when it comes to deploying a CRM system or customer relationship management, they mean registering, maintaining, and developing a collection of customer information so that they can send them promotional messages at specific times.
-In fact, they consider CRM to be a backbone for SMS marketing or email marketing.
-However, such systems are, at best, database marketing or database marketing.
+They consider CRM to be a backbone for SMS marketing or email marketing.
+However, such systems are, at best, database or database marketing.

-In CRM, our main priority is to establish satisfaction and loyalty and strengthen the relationship; While in database marketing, the main goal is to achieve maximum sales (albeit in the short term).
+In CRM, our main priority is establishing satisfaction and loyalty and strengthening the relationship.
+In database marketing, the main goal is to achieve maximum sales (albeit in the short term).

-Customer relationship management, on the other hand, is successful when customer orientation becomes a key factor of the organization and the customer relationship unit can interact with other units comprehensively and effectively.
-For this reason, we have repeatedly emphasized that customer relationship management is not a system or software; Rather, it is a new definition of the mission of the organization with a focus on the customer.
+On the other hand, customer relationship management is successful when customer orientation becomes a key factor of the organization, and the customer relationship unit can interact with other units comprehensively and effectively.
+For this reason, we have repeatedly emphasized that customer relationship management is not a system or software; Rather, it is a new definition of the organization’s mission focusing on the customer.

 In the beautiful words of Wei Kumar in the book Customer Relationship Management:

-When we can say that in an organization, the mission of customer relationship establishes as the axis of operation and organizational lifestyle that:
+When we can say that in an organization, the mission of customer relationship would be established as the axis of operation and organizational lifestyle that:

-• Human resource management, the criteria for attracting, evaluating, retaining, and firing employees, their relationship with customers.
+- Human resource management, the criteria for attracting, evaluating, retaining, and firing employees, and their relationship with customers.

 Customer Relationship Management is not a service of the IT unit

-The IT unit can serve CRM, But it cannot be in charge of it.
-Some managers think that CRM is a new tool for the organization’s IT unit.
+The IT unit can serve CRM But cannot be in charge of it.
+Some managers think CRM is a new tool for the organization’s IT unit.
 To the extent that they even leave the management of CRM systems and decisions about the capabilities of CRM software to their IT specialists.